PurnPum/Sketchy-Crystal/README.md

 - Sketch should have the highest priority in the game, higher than protect.
 Also it has 2 PP now.

-- Changed Move Tutor so it only teaches Sketch
+- Changed Move Tutor so it only teaches Teleport

 - Make TM price increase with badges.
 Every badge increases its price by 1250, so to calculate the price at certain point just do 1250 + 1250*AmountOfBadges

 - Change enemy trainer teams so that they all use their usual moves.

+	NOTE : 	- All rematches have been deleted
+			- Any team that consisted exclusively of one mon repeated multiple times is now a single pokemon with higher level.

 - Make sure TMs found in the Overworld and given by Gym Leaders work properly and are all Sketch.

+## CURRENTLY DOING:

+- Testing the initial release, looking for bugs.

 ## TODO:

-- Test the initial release.

 - (Maybe) Add option to randomize encounters and/or trainer mons/attacks